-Percent of newborns screened 100% Percent of newborns with positive or inconclusive screens that received recommended follow-up 100% Number of newborns diagnosed with a genetic disorder 114 1 Percent of newborns diagnosed with a genetic disorder who received medical care/treatment and case management services 100% Percent (number) of hospitals reporting to State Birth Defects Registry 96% (50)
+Percent of newborns screened 100% Percent of newborns with positive or inconclusive screens who received recommended follow-up 100% Number of newborns diagnosed with a genetic disorder 931 Percent of newborns diagnosed with a genetic disorder who received medical care/treatment and case management services 100%

-1 Provisional data as of June 30, 2011
+1 Provisional data as of June 30, 2013

-- Screen 100% of newborns in Mississippi for genetic disorders. - Provide adequate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at less than 5%. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services. - Maintain the number of hospitals reporting to the state birth defects registry at 50 (96% of birthing hospitals).
+- Screen 100% of newborns in Mississippi for genetic disorders. - Provide appropriate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at 3% or less. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services.

-- Screen 100% of newborns in Mississippi for genetic disorders. - Provide adequate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at less than 5%. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services. - Increase the number of hospitals reporting to the state birth defects registry to 52 (100% of birthing hospitals).
+- Screen 100% of newborns in Mississippi for genetic disorders. - Provide appropriate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at 3% or less. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services.

-- Screen 100% of newborns in Mississippi for genetic disorders. - Provide adequate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at less than 5%. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services. - Maintain 100% of birthing hospitals in the state reporting to the birth defects registry (52 hospitals).
+- Screen 100% of newborns in Mississippi for genetic disorders. - Provide appropriate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at 3% or less. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services.

-- Screen 100% of newborns in Mississippi for genetic disorders. - Provide adequate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at less than 5%. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services. - Maintain 100% of birthing hospitals in the state reporting to the birth defects registry (52 hospitals).
+- Screen 100% of newborns in Mississippi for genetic disorders. - Provide appropriate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at 3% or less. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services.

-- Screen 100% of newborns in Mississippi for genetic disorders. - Provide adequate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at less than 5%. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services. - Maintain 100% of birthing hospitals in the state reporting to the birth defects registry (52 hospitals).
+- Screen 100% of newborns in Mississippi for genetic disorders. - Provide appropriate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at 3% or less.

+• Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services.